-- 15G.
-(1) There is hereby established a national DNA Database within the South African Police Service, to be known as the National DNA Database of South Africa (NDDSA). - The NDDSA, whether in computerised or other form, shall be administered and (2) maintained by the National Commissioner or his or her delegate and shall be located within the Division: Criminal Record and Forensic Science Service. - The NDDSA shall consist of the following indices - - (a) a Crime Scene Index; - (b) a Reference Index; - a Convicted Offenders Index; (c)

-- (d) a Volunteer Index; and - a Personnel, Contractor and Supplier Elimination Index, to be used only in the investigative repository for DNA analysis. - (4) The provisions of this Chapter apply mutatis mutandis to the DNA profiles stored, maintained and administered by the Division: Criminal Record and Forensic Science Service prior to the entry into force of this Act and nothing in this Chapter shall affect the use of such DNA profiles for the purposes set out in this Chapter.
+15F.
+(1) There is hereby established a national DNA Database within the South African Police Service, to be known as the National DNA Database of South Africa (NDDSA).
+(2) The NDDSA, whether in computerised or other form, shall be administered and maintained by the National Commissioner or his or her delegate and shall be located within the Division: Criminal Record and Forensic Science Service.
+(3) The NDDSA shall consist of the following indices: (a) A Crime Scene Index; (b) a Reference Index; (c) a Convicted Offenders Index; (d) a Volunteer Index; and (e) a Personnel, Contractor and Supplier Elimination Index, to be used only in the investigative repository for DNA analysis.
+(4) The provisions of this Chapter apply mutatis mutandis to the DNA profiles stored, maintained and administered by the Division: Criminal Record and Forensic Science Service prior to the coming into operation of this Act, and nothing in this Chapter shall affect the use of such DNA profiles for the purposes set out in this Chapter.